-To achieve this, in the last 3 years we have undergone the most radical and ambitious transformation in our history, using international best practices as a guide.
+To achieve this, since 2017 we have undergone the most radical and ambitious transformation in our history, using international best practices as a guide.
 At the heart of our transformation is the adoption of new technologies and new approaches to leadership.
 As the country’s largest bank, we are strengthening the Myanmar of today, and laying the foundations for the Myanmar of tomorrow.

-Our mission is to improve the quality of life in Myanmar by increasing access to financial products and services, thereby giving communities and businesses access to opportunities and a better quality of life.
+Our purpose is to improve the quality of life in Myanmar by increasing access to financial products and services, thereby giving communities and businesses access to opportunities and a better quality of life.